Debating for Democracy

 d) provide a 2-page project proposal that is relevant to the legislative solution you advocate for; and

-October 8 — All students who wish to participate in Debating for Democracy must attend the Advocacy Letter Writing Training with the Friends Committee on National Legislation from 5:30 p.m. to 7:00 p.m. in the Lang Center.
+February 11, 2020 — On this date, all students who wish to participate in Debating for Democracy must attend the Advocacy Letter Writing Training with the Friends Committee on National Legislation from 4:30 p.m. to 6:00 p.m. in the Lang Center.

-The evaluation of each submission will rest on the students’ success at conducting high quality policy analysis and research; clarity of presentation; and adherence to the rules detailed on pages 4-5.
+The evaluation of each submission will rest on the students’ success at conducting high quality policy analysis and research; clarity of presentation; and adherence to the rules.
 All submissions should include a project proposal that describes how the team would use an award to advance their issue.

 1) Policy Analysis and Research: The most important aspect of the letter is the quality of the analysis and research (55% of the evaluation).
 The evaluation will rest on each team’s success at identifying a federal or state policy problem in their letter, proposing a solution to the problem they identified, and conducting and interpreting research to bolster their letter.

 - Does the letter present one public policy issue in a convincing manner?

 - Does the letter focus on a federal or state public policy issue that impacts the student and their community and explain how this issue impacts them?

 - Does the letter contain logical judgment and analysis?